B. Craig Price, DVM, and Tamera Lowe – Owners

 Caley Sciardi, DVM

 Dr. Caley Sciardi grew up watching her father work with animals and knew from a young age that she wanted to do the same.
-After getting her undergraduate and Masters degree at the University of Florida she traveled and lived in Australia with her now husband working at a veterinary specialist hospital.
+After getting her undergraduate and Master’s degree at the University of Florida she traveled and lived in Australia with her now-husband working at a veterinary specialist hospital.
 A year later she started at the University of Florida Veterinary Medical College and graduated in 2016.
-During school she worked with a group that worked towards improving the populations of feral cat colonies as a TNR (trap, neuter/spay, return) program.
+During school, she worked with a group that worked towards improving the populations of feral cat colonies as a TNR (trap, neuter/spay, return) program.
 She also realized her passion for surgery and dentistry.
-Since finishing she has came back to work with her father, Dr. Craig Price, at Black Creek Veterinary Hospital.
+Since finishing she has come back to work with her father, Dr. Craig Price, at Black Creek Veterinary Hospital.

-She now lives in Lake Asbury with her growing family consisting of Michael, her husband, and two children, Luca and Juniper, and 3 fur babies, a boxer named Vespa, a French bulldog named Poopers and an English Bulldog named Sookie.
+She now lives in Lake Asbury with her growing family consisting of Michael, her husband, and three children, Luca, Juniper, and Sonny, and 5 fur babies, an English Bulldog named Sookie, a Labradoodle named Sammy and two cats – Tuco and Pumpkin Doddle.
 She enjoys working with the community and spending time with family.
-She is working everyday with clients and their pets striving for high quality medical care.
+She is working every day with clients and their pets striving for high-quality medical care.

 Lindsey Diley, DVM

 Her practice interests include cardiology, pocket pets, and emergency medicine—she has also done relief work at Clay Duval Pet Emergency Clinic since 2007.
-At home, Dr. Diley enjoys reading, spending time with family and friends,camping and going to Disney.
-She has an Aussie mix named Atticus and a dilute torti cat named Lily.
-She lives in Orange Park with her husband, Scott and their two children Mace and Nora.
+At home, Dr. Diley enjoys reading, spending time with family and friends, camping, and going to Disney.
+She has an Aussie mix named Atticus, a toy Poodle named Amelia, and a dilute tortie cat named Lily.
+She lives in Orange Park with her husband, Scott, and their two children Mace and Nora.